Kilij Arslan I: Rise to power

-After the death of his father, Suleyman, in 1086, he became a hostage of Sultan Malik Shah I of Great Seljuq in Isfahan, but was released when Malik Shah died in 1092 in the wake of a quarrel among his jailers.
+After the death of his father, Suleiman ibn Qutalmish, in 1086, he became a hostage of Sultan Malik Shah I of Great Seljuq in Isfahan, but was released when Malik Shah died in 1092 in the wake of a quarrel among his jailers.
 Kilij Arslan then marched at the head of the Turkish Oghuz Yiva tribe army and set up his capital at Nicaea, replacing Amin 'l Ghazni, the governor appointed by Malik Shah I.

 Following the death of Malik Shah I the individual tribes, the Danishmends, Mangujekids, Saltuqids, Tengribirmish begs, Artuqids (Ortoqids) and Akhlat-Shahs, had started vying with each other to establish their own independent states.
 Alexius Comnenus's Byzantine intrigues further complicated the situation.
 He married Ayşe Hatun, the daughter of the Emir Tzachas to attempt to ally himself against the Byzantines, who commanded a strong naval fleet.
 They had four sons: Malik Shah, Mesud I, Arab and Toghrul.
 In 1094, Kilij Arslan received a letter from Alexius suggesting that the Tzachas sought to target him to move onto the Byzantines, thereupon Kilij Arslan marched with an army to Smyrna, Tzachas's capital, and invited his father-in-law to a banquet in his tent where he slew him while he was intoxicated.

 The Crusades

 People's Crusade

 The People's Crusade (also called the Peasants' Crusade) army of Peter the Hermit and Walter the Penniless arrived at Nicaea in 1096.
-A German contingent of the crusade overran the castle Xerigordon and held it until Kilij sent a force to starve them out.
+They had been able to capture a fort that was a four-day march away from Nicaea, called Xerigordos often referred to as Xerigordon in modern historic literature.
+A contingent of the crusade overran the castle at Xerigordon and held it until Kilij sent a force to starve them out.
 Those that renounced Christianity were spared and sent into captivity to the east, the rest were put to death.
 Kilij Arslan also cunningly sent spies to trick the Crusaders into thinking Xerigordon was ripe for the taking, and the ill-disciplined Crusaders rushed to Xerigordon despite orders against this.
-They were consequently ambushed, forcing Peter the Hermit to eventually give up the crusade.
+They were consequently ambushed, forcing Peter the Hermit eventually to give up the crusade.

 The remainder of Peter's crusade composed almost entirely of unarmed civilians was surprised near the village of Civetot by Kilij Arslan's army.
 They were easily overwhelmed and around 17,000 out of the 20,000 remaining Christians died.
 He then invaded the Danishmend Emirate of Malik Ghazi in eastern Anatolia.

 The First Crusade would start a few months later.